 This way you can sit the toddler by the window so they are less likely to annoy other passengers and there will also be enough extra space on the floor between the seat and the bulkhead for them to play with some simple toys.

-If they are 2-years-old or more they will have to have their own seat – Does a 2-year-old need a plane ticket? but under two they can sit on an adult’s lap but won’t, therefore, have their own seat.
+If they are 2-years-old or more they will have to have their own seat – Does a 2 or 3-year-old need a plane ticket? but under two they can sit on an adult’s lap but won’t, therefore, have their own seat.

 You may find my posts best seats to book when flying with children and 20 things you need to know if flying with a Toddler useful.